 Check that every person on the team whose data should be visible in reports is marked as a Contributor.
 Team members whose membership type is Viewer can see reports, but Flow doesn’t show their data in reports.

-If some team members cannot access ticket-based reports:
+If some team members can't access ticket-based reports:

-If you’re unable to find tickets for an individual in Ticket log, make sure they’re assigned to a team.
+If you can't find tickets for an individual in Ticket log, make sure they’re assigned to a team.
 Ticket log only shows tickets for Flow users assigned to teams, either as contributors or viewers.

-Note: Flow shows ticket data based on the current assignee in your ticketing system.
-When filtering based on a team, tickets only appear in ticket-based reports if the current assignee is on the team.
+Note: Flow shows ticket data based on historical assignees in your ticketing system.
+When filtering based on a team, tickets only appear in ticket-based reports if any of the assignees from the time the ticket moves into an Active state are on the team.

 Troubleshooting story points in Flow

 Flow pulls story points data from your ticketing system to show in Flow.
-There are many ways to store data about Story point in both Jira and ADO.
-Flow doesn’t pull data from custom story points fields and instead looks at the default and most common places to store Story points when ingesting data.
+There are many ways to store data about story points in both Jira and ADO.
+Flow looks at the default and most common places to store story points when ingesting data.
+If you store story point data in a different location, you must indicate that when configuring your ticket projects.

 These default locations are different in Jira and ADO.
-If you either see no story point data for your projects or the wrong story point data for your projects, check your ticket vendor to make sure you’re inputting story points in a way Flow can ingest.
+If you either see no story point data for your projects or the wrong story point data for your projects, check your ticket vendor to see if you’re using a custom story point field and if you need to set that up in Flow.

 Where does Flow ingest Jira story point data from?

-For company-managed projects, Flow looks at the JIra system Story points field by default when ingesting story points.
+For company-managed projects, Flow looks at Jira's system Story points field by default when ingesting story points.

 For team-managed projects, Flow looks at the Jira system Story point estimation field by default when ingesting story points.